lmagdanello/plot-jobs/README.md

 4. sacct working properly.

 **To-do:**
-- add `explode` to the highest value identified in the analysis;
+- add `explode` to the highest value identified in the analysis (done)
-- change colors;
+- change colors (done)
+- NEW: add RED color for Failed state;
 - allow the user to make an analysis between periods;
 - implement gif for graphics;